juliesymons/juliesymons/docs/README.md

 during the next tick.
 Two things to keep in mind as you program are the
 following:

+1. The slave registers of all inputs are initialized with user-defined values.
+Constant fields are given their declared value; sensors have attached user functions which are queried for their field value; recurrences are initialized to the value given them when they were initially declared as constants.
+2. The input slave registers then flow through field computation to the inputs of the actuator master buffers.
+3. Finally the master buffers latch their inputs from the field computation.

 1. Mark a concerted effort to not use feedback unless you need to preserve some state through a Cog tick.
 2. Explicitly and